Oceans Conference Plenary Meeting – 6 June 2017

-NABU participated in the June 6, 2017 Oceans Conference held at the United Nations in New York City.
+NABU participated on the 6 June, 2017 Oceans Conference held at the United Nations in New York City.
 The high-level Conference was organized to Support the Implementation of Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development (“SDG14”).

 The Conference aimed to be “the game changer that will reverse the decline in the health of our ocean for people, planet and prosperity.”